 What forms of DSA can I expect to be offered for an anxiety diagnosis?

 During your needs assessment it will be beneficial to discuss what forms of DSA you think could be helpful to aid your studies.
 DSA can be offered in a wide range of forms.
 One form of DSA that can be offered to students with an anxiety diagnosis is note-taking programmes, such as Jamworks Pro account.
 The Jamworks app can help to reduce a student’s stress levels during classes as it solves the lack of concentration problem that many anxiety sufferers experience.
+The app also provides students with AI generated flashcards to aid revision.
 Another form of DSA which students with anxiety could be offered includes assistive technology such as a laptop and printer to enable students to work from home during periods of illness as a result of their disability.

 No two students will have the same needs or experiences relating to their mental health diagnosis and how it will impact their learning ability.
 It is reassuring to know that mental health difficulties such as anxiety are being recognised as a negative impact for students and since this help is there to avail from it is worth taking the time to claim it!